Brayoo37/Newweb001/README.md

 Language: HTML
 License: Not specified
 Repository Structure
-The repository contains the following key files:
+The repository contains the following

-README.md: This file.
-CNAME: Configuration for custom domain (recently added and deleted).
-Recent Commits
-Delete CNAME: Removed the CNAME file.
-Create CNAME: Added the CNAME file.
-Add files via upload: Uploaded initial files.
-Update README.md: Updated the README file.
 Initial commit: Initial commit with setup files.
 Contribution
 Contributions are welcome!
 Please fork this repository and create a pull request with your changes.